 The green and blue strategic framework shown in Figure 8, draws upon the three structuring elements to illustrate the spatial vision for the future of green and blue infrastructure in Belfast.
-The existing blue network and strategic connections were combined to identify opportunities for integration and topening up of waterways; including as part of street phancements and the expansion of our safe pedestrian and cle network.
-When layered over our green spaces and key connectors were identified which will be either greenways or community paths.
+The existing blue network and strategic connections were combined to identify opportunities for integration and the opening up of waterways; including as part of street enhancements and the expansion of our safe pedestrian and cycle network.
+When layered over our green spaces and key natural heritage assets, primary and secondary axis and key connectors were identified which will be either greenways or community paths.
 As part of this framework we will also support new and enhanced green and blue spaces in the city centre and improve overall connectivity across the network.